bodhichristian/auth-testing/README.md

 # auth-testing
-A simple command line program suitable for testing.
+A CLI app for creating and managing users and user sessions.